Butternut Squash Soup Recipe

 - 2 tbsp of ginger, minced, shredded or finely chopped

-- 750ml pouches of pure beef or chicken bone broth
+- 3 cups of chicken bone broth or beef

 - 1 cup water (or enough to submerge vegetables in pot)

 - Pinch of nutmeg or cinnamon